Natural Resources, Associate of Science

 Program Description

-There are three choice of tracks to complete the Natural Resource program: Fish and Wildlife Conservation, Forest Ecosystems, and Conservation Law Enforcement.
-Each track will result in an A.S. degree that prepares students with the necessary knowledge for an entry-level position or provide a foundation for transferring to a university.
+There are two tracks to complete the Natural Resource program: Natural Resources and Conservation Law Enforcement.
+Each track will result in an AS degree that prepares students with the necessary knowledge for an entry-level position or provide a foundation for transferring to a university.

 Program Outcomes